Table of Contents

 }

-A: Yes definitely.
-The webhook is for more advanced use and tinkering of macros.
+They will.
+The webhook is for more advanced use and tinkering with macros.
 The macro will work with just the macro comment set up.

 How did we do?